VrityaCodeRishi/gaming-forum-app/README.md

 - **Real-time sentiment analysis** for forum posts using a state-of-the-art Twitter RoBERTa transformer pipeline.
 - **Cloud-native deployment** on Azure Container Apps with automated builds via CircleCI.
 - **Infrastructure as Code** covering compute, networking, database, and monitoring stacks.
-- **Production-grade observability** with Prometheus scraping and Grafana dashboards.
+- **Observability** with Prometheus scraping and Grafana dashboards.

 ## Architecture Overview